Get Pre-Approved For Your Car Loan Apply Now

 Technically yes, but like most too-good-to-be-true deals in life, it’s not that simple.

 The offer of 0% financing is one of the most common in the auto industry for a reason.
 It entices the buyer like few other promotions can.
+The idea of getting great financing deals while making expensive vehicles seem more accessible seems very appealing.
 But what many don’t know is that while saving money on a vehicle with 0% financing is possible, it’s not easy to get approved for a vehicle at this rate.
-And for those select few who do get approved, 0% financing still may not be worth it in the long run.
+To qualify for a zero percent car loan you often need an excellent credit score, so if your credit history isn't looking too good your chances of qualifying for 0% is probably pretty slim.
+For those select few who do get approved, 0% financing still may not be worth it in the long run.

-Let’s pull back the curtain on 0% financing and see what’s really going on behind the scenes.
-And then let's talk about how you can find the best car deals near you, with or without 0% APR.
+So before you sign on the dotted line, let’s pull back the curtain on 0% financing and see what’s really going on behind the scenes.
+And then let's talk about how you can find the best car deals near you and the best place to finance a car, with or without 0% APR.
+(APR stands for Annual Percentage Rate.
+It is the yearly interest rate charged on borrowed money, expressed as a percentage of the loan amount).

 What does 0% car financing mean?

 When you apply for auto financing, you agree to borrow money from a financial institution—either a bank, in-house financing at the dealership, or other lending institution—to help pay for the car loan.
-For this service, you will be charged an interest rate, which is a fee that you pay every month in addition to the principal sum of money borrowed.
+For this service, you will be charged an interest rate, which is a fee that you pay every month for the duration of the loan term, in addition to the principal sum of money borrowed.

 Zero percent financing means that you can get approved for finance without having to pay any interest.